MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 guide"](#advanced-guide-to-easybuild-on-lumi), section ["Building your own EasyBuild repository"](#building-your-own-easybuild-repository).

-Now all the eb-commands are available.
-These are some useful examples:
+Now all the EasyBuild eb-commands are available to be used.
+Try e.g. the following commands:

 To see a list of all eb-commands: